 There are several ways to do the interface between the sensor and the data logger or recorder.
 The old mechanical method used an instrument called a manometer with an electric motor, chain and sprocket.
-Manometers are currently being phased out of the Water Survey of Canada gauging station network and are becoming obsolete.
+Manometers have been completely phased out of the Water Survey of Canada gauging station network and are no longer used.
 Modern electronic technology uses computer based equipment to read changes in the pressure of the nitrogen gas bubbles released by the sensor.
-This electronic technology eliminates the use of a mercury manometer.
+This electronic technology has replaced the use of a mercury manometer.